LIVVkit/LIVVkit/docs/index.rst

 Introduction
 ============
-LIVVkit, the land ice verification & validation toolkit, is a python based V&V toolkit for computational ice sheet models, in both a stand-alone or coupled (to an Earth system model) configuration.
+LIVVkit, the land ice verification & validation toolkit, is a Python based V&V toolkit for computational ice sheet models, in both a stand-alone or coupled (to an Earth system model) configuration.
 It is intended to be a comprehensive testing suite that covers: